 So which areas are the worst to commute in around the move-in period?
 For you to know which area to avoid, we took a deeper look at the zip codes attached to the issued moving truck permits as well.
 Knowing which zip codes are the busiest might help you plan ahead if you’re one of those affected by the move-in period when commuting to work, the gym, etc. We ranked the top ten busiest zip codes based on the number of issued permits.

 Top 10 Zip Codes With Highest Number of Issued Permits

 |Zip Code||Permit Count|

-The zip code with the highest number of issued permits is 02127 (South Boston), with a total of 557 issued permits between August and September 2022.
-Following 02127, we have the zip codes 02135 (Brighton), 02118 (South End), and 02113 (North End).
+The zip code with the highest number of issued permits this year is again 02127 (South Boston), with a total of 434 issued permits between August and September 2023.
+Following 02127, we have the zip codes 02116 (Back Bay), 02135 (Brighton), and 02118 (South End).
 We still see that a lot of the zip codes with the highest number of issued permits are in popular neighborhoods for students to live in.

 Survival Guide: How to Dodge the Madness

 1. Check when close by universities and schools have their move-in day

 If you have a school or university near where you live, you probably already know there will be more traffic than usual around the move-in period.
 But exactly when is the move-in dates for your local university or school?
 It might be worth checking the academic calendar to ensure you mark the dates that your area will be busier than usual.
 Here are just a couple of move-in dates for Boston schools and universities coming up in the next couple of weeks, based on the academic calendar for 2023.

 - Boston University: Wednesday, August 30, 2023, to Monday, September 4, 2023

 - Northeastern University: Sunday, August 27, 2023, to Tuesday, September 5, 2023